MarkRoddy/duckdb-pytables/README.md

 | columns        | Required.
 A struct mapping column names to expected DuckDB data types.|
 | kwargs         | Optional.
 A struct mapping named arguments to be passed to the python function.
 In python, this is passed as if you called `func(**kwargs)`. |

+## Writing Python Functions for Use as Tables
+Python functions can accept an arbitrary number of primitive data which can be invoked in a positional manner.

+These functions must return an iterator (or use the 'yield' syntax).
+Each value in this iterator will represent a single row in the database table.
+As such, the number of values in each row must be consistent across all rows, and it must match the number of columns specified when the function is invoked from SQL.
+Additionally, the data type for each value should be convertable to the column data type specified.
+If the conversion is not possible a null value will be substituted.

 # Scalar Functions
 The `pycall` scalar function lets you call a Python function and capture its output in the SELECT portion of a SQL query.